 While commercial operations are required to send their products to a lab for potency testing, tCheck would rather bring the lab to you.
-An application specific UV-Vis spectrometer, the device works by shining a specific wavelength of light through liquid and measuring the amount of light which shines through.
+An application-specific UV-Vis spectrometer, the device works by shining a specific wavelength of light through the liquid and measuring the amount of light that shines through.
 The light emitter, tray, and receiver are all calibrated for consistency, allowing the tCheck to create an accurate measurement each time.
 This measurement is then translated into a specific reading of THC potency, as well as, CBD potency.

 tCheck 2 image is courtesy of tCheck.